 Ch 81.
 Independent Reading in Chemistry.
 Units by arrangement.
 Prerequisite: instructor’s permission.
 Occasional advanced work involving reading assignments and a report on special topics.
 No more than 12 units in Ch 81 may be used as electives in the chemistry option.

-Ch 82.
+Ch 82/182.
 Senior Thesis Research.
 9 units; first, second, third terms.
-Prerequisite: instructor’s permission.
-Three terms of Ch 82 are to be completed during the junior and/or senior year of study.
-At the end of the third term, a thesis of approximately 20 pages (excluding figures and references) will be presented to the mentor and the Chemistry Curriculum and Undergraduate Studies Committee.
-An oral thesis defense will be arranged by the CUSC.
+Prerequisites: instructor’s permission.
+Three terms of Ch 82/182 are to be completed during the junior and/or senior year of study.
+Ch 182 is taken only by students pursuing a joint B.S./M.S. degree in Chemistry.
+At the end of the third term, students enrolled in Ch 82 will present a thesis of approximately 20 pages (excluding figures and references) to the mentor and the Chemistry Curriculum and Undergraduate Studies Committee.
 The thesis must be approved by both the research mentor and the CUSC.
-The first two terms of Ch 82 will be taken on a pass/fail basis, and the third term will carry a letter grade.
+Students enrolled in Ch 182 will present a Masters Thesis, as described in requirements for the Masters degree.
+An oral thesis defense will be arranged by the CUSC in the third term for all enrollees.
+The first two terms of Ch 82/182 will be taken on a pass/fail basis, and the third term will carry a letter grade.
 Instructor: Rees.

 Ch 90.
 Oral Presentation.
 3 units (2-0-1); second term.
 Training in the techniques of oral presentation of chemical and biochemical topics.
 Practice in the effective organization and delivery of technical reports before groups.
 Graded pass/fail.
 Instructors: Zewail, Bikle.

 Ch/ChE 91.
 Scientific Writing.
-3 units (2-0-1); first, second, third term.
+3 units (2-0-1); first, second terms.
 Training in the writing of scientific research papers for chemists and chemical engineers.
 Fulfills the Institute scientific writing requirement.
-Instructors: Parker, Flagan, Richards.
+Instructors: Parker, Richards.

 Ch 102.
 Introduction to Inorganic Chemistry.
 9 units (3-0-6); third term.
 Prerequisite: Ch 41 ab.
 Structure and bonding of inorganic species with special emphasis on spectroscopy, ligand substitution processes, oxidation-reduction reactions, and biological inorganic chemistry.
 Letter grades only.
-Instructor: Agapie, Peters.
+Instructor: Agapie.

 Bi/Ch 110.
 Introduction to Biochemistry.
 12 units (4-0-8).
 For course description, see Biology.